Sweet Little DIY Honey Bee Cards for Rosh Hashanah!

 7. baby wipes or paper towels for clean-up

-After you’ve made several honey-comb base cards then dip your thumb into the darker yellow paint and stamp at least two thumbprints on each card like so.
-These will be your bees.
+Step 3.
+After you’ve made several honey-comb base cards then dip your thumb into the darker yellow paint and stamp at least two thumbprints on each card (see the above photo).
+These thumbprints will be your bees.

-*Rosh Hashanah is a Jewish holiday celebrating the new year.
-This year Rosh Hashanah begins in the evening of Sunday, September 16, 2012, and ends in the evening of Tuesday, September 18, 2012.
+Rosh Hashanah is a Jewish holiday celebrating the new year.
+This year, Rosh Hashanah begins at sundown on Friday, September 15, 2023, and ends on the evening of Sunday, September 17, 2023.

 Difficulty Level: Easy!